Run a Free St. Louis Public Records Search on Anybody

 The St. Louis County Assessor’s Office is responsible for the classification and valuation of properties in the county and is the primary contact to establish ownership or residency at a property.

-A deed search through the St. Louis County Assessor’s Office is performed by downloading Laredo, an application that requires a subscription—the costs are found in this subscription information form.
+A Deed Search through the St. Louis County Assessor’s Office is performed by downloading Laredo, an application that requires a subscription—the costs are found in this subscription information form.

-Follow the instructions from the prior link to download the Laredo application and enter the user’s credentials to search for property records.
+Follow the instructions from the prior link to download the Laredo Application and enter the user’s credentials to search for property records.

 Alternatively, the County Assessor’s Office offers Tapestry for the sporadic user to locate St. Louis public records documents.
 A locator number is needed to use Tapestry to locate a deed; this can be obtained from St. Louis County’s real estate information page, which allows users to search by name, property address and subdivision.